What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-As a pioneering benchmark for uncertainty estimation in urban driving, FS focuses on semantic segmentation \cite{fishyscapes}.
+\paragraph{\textbf{Fishyscapes (FS):}} As a pioneering benchmark for uncertainty estimation in urban driving, FS focuses on semantic segmentation \cite{fishyscapes}.
 We discuss its two most popular subdatasets. \textbf{\textit{i)}} \textbf{\textit{FS Static}} synthesizes the anomalies by overlaying objects extracted from Pascal VOC \cite{PascalVOCDATASET} with appropriate positions and sizes on the background images employing from Cityscapes \cite{Cityscapes} validation set.
 The introduced anomalies, such as aircraft, cat, and sofa, do not correspond to any of the 19 predefined classes in Cityscapes \cite{Cityscapes}, nor do they typically appear in urban driving environments.
 It \href{https://fishyscapes.com/dataset}{publishes} 30 images with semantic mask labels for validation and provides 1000 hidden images for test.
 Meanwhile, \textbf{\textit{ii)}} \textbf{\textit{FS Lost \& Found}} is derived from LostAndFound \cite{lostAndFound} but only keeps images where foreground anomalies do not fit in any Cityscapes \cite{Cityscapes} classes.
 Images where anomalies are bikes or children are also filtered out.
 Consequently, it \href{https://fishyscapes.com/dataset}{releases} 100 images for validation and 275 hidden images for testing.
 All anomalies are treated as a single semantic category, labeled by a semantic mask to distinguish them from the \textit{background} that includes standard Cityscapes \cite{Cityscapes} classes and the \textit{void area} that covers any original background stuff absent from Cityscapes \cite{Cityscapes}.
+With its large-scale and complementary synthetic and real-world urban driving scenarios, FS serves as a valuable benchmark for evaluation.